-Quite often there times when casting director asks “could do something else for us?”
-To make things even worse they provide you a script to perform.
+Quite often there are times when the casting director asks “could do something else for us?”
+To make things even worse they provide you with a script to perform.

-This are the times when actor has only few minutes to prepare for their performance.
+This is when an actor has only a few minutes to prepare for their performance.

 How do you make your performance believable?
 How to study a character for acting?
-Also how do you provide something that casting director is looking for?
+Also, how do you provide something that the casting director is looking for?

 I have has faced similar situations multiple times.
-Fortunately while I have was studying acting my coach had equipped me with proper knowledge to handle such situations.
-Also I created my own routine or checklist to prepare for a part in minutes.
-Here I am going to share same knowledge with you.
+Fortunately, while I have was studying acting my coach had equipped me with the proper knowledge to handle such situations.
+Also, I created my own routine or checklist to prepare for a part in minutes.
+Here I am going to share some knowledge with you.

-For character analysis for actors I have created a Worksheet which has 100 questions to build character for a role.
+For character analysis for actors, I have created a Worksheet that has 100 questions to build character for a role.
 If you use this worksheet it could be the bible of your character.
 Get it here.

 How to Get Into Character For Acting?

-In my experience, character is defined by his or her physiology, psychology, and sociology.
-If you are able to get this three things right about the character your half of the job is done.
+In my experience, the character is defined by his or her physiology, psychology, and sociology.
+If you are able to get these three things right about the character your half of the job is done.

-Using this method your goal is to not to just understand this three things but bring them in action in front of the camera.
+Using this method your goal is not to just understand these three things but bring them into action in front of the camera.

-Especially if you have got the part, spend great amount of time preparing the character.
-Also do getting into character exercises that are mentioned here.
+Especially if you have got the part, spend a great amount of time preparing the character.
+Also, do get into character exercises that are mentioned here.

 This method is just for audition purposes!

-Each person has their own physiology so have find the physiology of the character.
+Each person has their own physiology so have to find the physiology of the character.

-Generally script gives lot of ideas about the physical appearance and manner of the character.
-Even casting director provide you the basic idea about the physical appearance of the character.
+Generally, the script gives a lot of ideas about the physical appearance and manner of the character.
+Even the casting director provides you with a basic idea about the physical appearance of the character.

-When you are at audition you don’t have to worry about clothes and makeup.
+When you are at an audition you don’t have to worry about clothes and makeup.

-Since you have been requested to perform something instantly, even the casting director want consider your appearance or makeup.
+Since you have been requested to perform something instantly, even the casting director wants to consider your appearance or makeup.
 He or she will solely judge you based on your performance only.
 So don’t worry about it.

 So focus on creating a physicality.
 There are several ways to create physicality instantly.
-But my personal favourite is the “finding the center”.
+But my personal favorite is the “finding the center”.